dbrgn/django-tabination/doc/source/usage.rst

 tab group as the current tab.
 Therefore you can use all class- and instance variables as well as all functions without arguments that are defined in the |TabView| base class or in the extending class.

+If you want to access the current tab instance, you can simply use the ``view`` variable which is provided by Django's `ContextMixin`_.

 It's a good idea to put this template code in a file called e.g.
 :file:`blocks/tabination.html` and to include it everywhere you want